fjukstad/walrus/README.md

 # Walrus
-Data analysis pipelines on a single Docker host
+Data analysis pipelines on a single Docker host.
+Not really anything more than a shell script.

 # Name
 Because every data analysis framework has to be named after a big animal.